Materials-Consortia/OPTIMADE/optimade.rst

   This string indicates the version of the Physical Unit Definition.
   The string SHOULD be in the format described by the `semantic versioning v2 <https://semver.org/spec/v2.0.0.html>`__ standard.

-- :field:`resource-uris`: List of Dictionaries.
+- :field:`resources`: List of Dictionaries.
   A list of dictionaries that reference remote resources that describe the unit.
   The format of each dictionary is: